Neddy Smith: Blue Murder TV miniseries

-Smith's claimed exploits and those of allegedly-corrupt New South Wales police officers are depicted in the miniseries Blue Murder, based on Smith's book, Neddy, and produced by Australia's public broadcaster, ABC TV.
+Smith's claimed exploits and those of allegedly-corrupt New South Wales police officers were depicted in the miniseries Blue Murder, based on his book, Neddy, and produced by Australia's public broadcaster, ABC TV.
 First aired in most of Australia in 1995, the show was banned in New South Wales until 2001 because of the ICAC hearings, the Wood Royal Commission and outstanding contempt of court charges.
 Australian actor Tony Martin played Smith, and Richard Roxburgh played Rogerson.

 In Blue Murder, Smith is shown murdering whistleblower prostitute Sallie-Anne Huckstepp.
 Smith was recorded in his prison cell confessing to that crime and later made the same confession to his publisher.
-However, he has otherwise consistently denied involvement in the murder and has maintained that he knew that he was being secretly recorded in his cell and made the statement to gain publicity for his book.
+However, he otherwise consistently denied involvement in the murder, maintaining that he knew that he was being secretly recorded in his cell and made the statement to gain publicity for his book.
 He was subsequently charged with Huckstepp's murder, but was acquitted.
 In his second book, Catch and Kill Your Own, Smith implies ignorance, but told writer John Dale that he knew who committed her murder and would release the information once the killer was dead.